TransMilenio: Sexual assaults

 Women in Bogotá have stated that the overcrowding in the system makes it easy for criminals to attack women and go unnoticed.
 According to a 2012 survey conducted by the Secretary for Women's Issues of Bogotá, 64% of women said they have been victims of sexual assault in the system.
-Several policies have been adopted in order to confront this problem, like an exclusive bus for women, and special undercover policewomen, but none of them have been effective against the problem, and sexual assaults continue to occur in 2018.
+Several policies have been adopted in order to confront this problem, like an exclusive bus for women, and special undercover policewomen.
+However, no measures have been effective against the problem, and sexual assaults continued to occur in 2018.

 Broken buses

-In 2017 and 2018 many incidents with Transmilenio buses had been reported while they were operating.
-There had been cases of buses being burned due to mechanical problems, one bus broken in half, tires flying off the buses and hitting cars, and users reporting that water leaks into the buses when it rains.
+In 2017 and 2018, many incidents with Transmilenio buses had been reported while they were operating.
+There have been cases of buses being burned due to mechanical problems, one bus broken in half, tires flying off the buses and hitting cars, and users reporting that water leaks into the buses when it rains.

-New fleet

-At the end of 2018 Transmilenio ordered 1383 new buses as a replacement of the older ones in service.
-52% were compressed natural gas (CNG) buses made by Scania with Euro 6 emission rating, 48% were diesel engine made by Volvo with Euro 5 emission rating.
-More orders have produced an impressive result: "To improve public and environmental health, the City of Bogotá has assembled a fleet of 1,485 electric buses for its public transportation system—placing the city among the three largest e-bus fleets outside of China."

-Bogotá Wins Sustainable Transport Award

-In 2005 a diverse group of organizations joined their efforts to promote sustainable mobility around the globe by highlighting best practices and showcase real-life examples of transportation projects in cities and this way addressing climate change, equity, and resilience.

-The group established the Sustainable Transport Award, along with its Committee, which identifies cities that are leading in this field.

-"The first winning city was Bogotá, thanks to their BRT system and urban cycling strategy.

-Now, seventeen years since the STA’s founding, Bogotá has won the Award once again, thanks to their swift adaptation to the unique mobility demands posed by the pandemic.
-In this way, Bogotá has been a true model for vigilance, resilience, and responsiveness in the face of great change."